harness/developer-hub/docs/service-reliability-management/change-impact-analysis/analyze-deployment-impact.md

    You can also set timeouts at the pipeline level.

-4. Choose a **Monitored Service** from the dropdown list to assess the impact of your deployment on the service's health.
+5. Choose a **Monitored Service** from the dropdown list to assess the impact of your deployment on the service's health.

    By default, the dropdown pre-selects the monitored service that corresponds to the service and environment you are currently deploying updates to.
 However, you can also select a different monitored service from the list if you want to analyze the impact of deployment on the health of that specific monitored service.

-   Example:
+   **Example**

    Suppose you are deploying updates to your "Payments" monitored service.
-In the **Monitored Service** dropdown list, it will be displayed as "Default (Payments)."
-This option will already be selected, indicating that Harness analyzes the impact of your deployment on the health of the "Payments" monitored service for the chosen duration in the Analyze Deployment step.
+In the **Monitored Service** dropdown list, it will be displayed as **Default (Payments)**.
+This option will already be selected, indicating that Harness analyzes the impact of your deployment on the health of the **Payments** monitored service for the chosen duration in the Analyze Deployment step.

-   Now, let's say you want to assess how your deployment might affect the health of your Checkout monitored service.
+   Now, let's say you want to assess how your deployment might affect the health of your **Checkout** monitored service.
 To do this, simply select **Checkout** from the dropdown.

    When you select a monitored service, the health source and the notifications configured for that monitored service are displayed.

-  5. Optionally, you can also configure health sources or notifications:
+6. Optionally, you can also configure health sources or notifications:

       - **Health source**: To configure a health source, select the **Configure Health Source** link.
 This opens a new tab, taking you to the health source configuration page of the monitored service that you selected.
 To learn about how to configure a health source, go to [Add a health source](../monitored-service/create-monitored-service.md#add-a-health-source).